 There are hundreds of different diseases that can affect poultry, and free-range chickens may be more or less at risk.
 If they are farmed well, they are much less likely to get many of the infectious diseases that can be a problem in intensively housed birds.
-But they may be more at risk of other types of disease and in particular parasitism, because many types of parasite lay eggs that are passed in the droppings to infect other chickens when they forage.
+But they may be more at risk of other types of disease and in particular parasitism because many types of parasites lay eggs that are passed in the droppings to infect other chickens when they forage.

 Although the types of disease that can occur vary hugely from one region to another, there are certain infectious diseases that are relatively common practically everywhere.
 In this article, we’ll look at some of the most common parasite diseases.

 It’s worth noting that almost all the internal and external parasites of birds tend to be most severe in birds that are in poor body condition, and the parasites themselves cause loss of body condition.
 So infestation usually means a downward spiral, unless it is tackled early.

 This disease is caused by a tiny one-celled parasite in the intestine.
 It is a common disease of young birds up to 6 months of age and it causes dullness, bloody diarrhoea, weight loss and eventually death.
 Keeping the bedding clean and dry will help control this disease, as wet bedding is one of the predisposing factors.

 Birds usually develop resistance to coccidiosis as they get older, and in free-range flocks, hens may be allowed to develop natural immunity before they start to lay.

 There are various medications (coccidiostats) that can be added to the starter and grower feed in very small doses continuously, to help prevent infection.
 In fact, some commercial feeds contain a low level of coccidiostat.
 It’s best to get advice from a local expert and/or veterinarian to find out if it would be wise to give your chickens medicated feed.